 - 8. If my petition is denied, can I file another one?

 - 9. If I am an immigrant, can post-conviction relief help me stay in the U.S.?

 Post-conviction relief is when a defendant who has been convicted of a Colorado crime asks the court to vacate the judgment or sentence.
 Also called 35(c) motions, post-conviction relief gives defendants an opportunity to argue why his/her verdict or sentence was invalid.
 The judge has full discretion over whether to grant the 35(c) motion.1

 1.1.
 Post-conviction relief versus appeals

-Note that post-conviction relief is different from an appeal of a criminal conviction in Colorado.
-With appeals, the defendant asks a higher court to review the case.
-Whereas with a 35(c) motion, the defendant seeks review from the same court that handled the case.2
+Note that post-conviction proceedings are different from an appeal of a criminal conviction in Colorado.
+With appeals, the defendant asks a higher court – the appellate court – to review the case.
+Whereas with a 35(c) motion, the defendant seeks review from the same district court that handled the criminal case.2

-For instance, a trial in Denver Criminal Court can be appealed to the Colorado Court of Appeals and eventually to the Colorado Supreme Court.
-But when a case in Denver Criminal Court results in a conviction, the defendant may file a motion for post-conviction relief in that same Denver Criminal Court.
+For instance, people convicted in a trial court (such as Denver Criminal Court) may seek a direct appeal to the Colorado Court of Appeals and eventually to the Colorado Supreme Court.
+But people seeking post-conviction relief following a judgment of conviction in Denver Criminal Court would stay in Denver Criminal Court.

 Seven common grounds for post-conviction relief under 35(c) include:

 - The defendant was illegally convicted or sentenced;